OpenOverlayRouter/oor/README.md

 OS, and the Linux VM created by Vagrant is used only for building and testing the code.

-Vagrant automcatically sets up a shared folder `/vagrant` pointing to the folder where the Vagrantfile resides, in this case the top-level folder of the source tree.
+Vagrant automatically sets up a shared folder `/vagrant` pointing to the folder where the Vagrantfile resides, in this case the top-level folder of the source tree.
 This way, changes to the source code on the host computer are automatically reflected in the VM, and binaries created in the VM are also automatically available to the host OS.
-This can be especially helpful for Android development on non-Linux platforms.

 To create the VM, run:

     vagrant up

-This will download the base box (currently Ubuntu 17.10), update packages to the latest version, and install build dependencies for OOR.
-It may be useful to install the `vagrant-cachier` plugin to cache Ubuntu packages, in order to speed up rebuilds of the VM, if done often:
+This will create a VM called `oor-dev` by downloading the base box (currently Ubuntu 17.10), updating packages to the latest version, and installing build dependencies for OOR.
+It may be useful to install the `vagrant-cachier` plugin to cache Ubuntu packages, in order to speed up rebuilds of the VM, if done
+often:

     vagrant plugin install vagrant-cachier

 Once provisioning of the VM finished, it can be accessed with:

     vagrant ssh

+There is also a VM definition called `oor-dev-android`, which is not provisioned by default.
+It does all of the above, and in addition it creates the environment for building the Android APK.
+Provisioning it requires using the VM name explicitly in the `vagrant up` command:

+    vagrant up oor-dev-android

 OpenWRT
 -------